Free consultation

 4. Damages.
 The last step in determining negligence is showing that the plaintiff sustained monetary losses as a result of their injuries and the recovery process.

-Proving negligence involves gathering evidence.
-Without evidence, there is often no way to know whether or not a breach of duty occurred and whether the breach caused the injuries.
-The types of evidence needed to prove liability will vary depending on the situation but often include:
+However, without evidence, there is often no way to know whether or not a breach of duty occurred and whether the breach caused the injuries.

-• Photographs and video surveillance from the scene of the incident
+• Photographs and video surveillance taken at the scene of the incident

 • Employment records